IST-DASLab/llmq/README.md

 The [demo.py](scripts/demo.py) script provides an example of how to use the bindings.
 Running it with `uv run pyllmq-demo` will trigger the wheel build automatically.

 Pre-built wheels are available from [GitHub Releases](https://github.com/IST-DASLab/llmq/releases) for convenience.
-Download the latest `.whl` file and install it with `uv pip install pyllmq-*.whl`, or run example scripts directly: `uv run --with pyllmq-*.whl script.py`.
+Download the latest `.whl` file and install it with `uv pip install 'pyllmq-0.2.0-cp312-abi3-linux_x86_64.whl[scripts]'`, or run example scripts directly: `uv run --with 'pyllmq-0.2.0-cp312-abi3-linux_x86_64.whl[scripts]' pyllmq-demo`, replacing the file name as appropriate.
+The `[scripts]` extra installes additional packages that aren't strictly required for pyllmq, but are used in the utility scripts, such as `datasets` and `matplotlib`.
 The wheels are built against CUDA 12.9 and support compute capabilities 89, 90, 100f, and 120f.

 By design, the bindings expose only coarse-grained operations; that is, the minimum unit